-Dr. Steven McCullough specializes in family medicine and practices in Pandora, OH.
+Dr. Steven McCullough is a Pandora, OH physician who specializes in family medicine.
 He takes Medicare insurance.
-He studied medicine at Midwestern University, Chicago College of Osteopathic Medicine.
+He attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.

-Dr. Marion Shelly is a general practitioner and family medicine physician.
-Dr. Shelly studied medicine at Ohio University College of Osteopathic Medicine.
-The average patient rating for Dr. Shelly is 4.0 stars out of 5.
-She takes Medicare insurance.
+Dr. Marion Shelly works as a general practitioner and family medicine physician.
+Dr. Shelly attended medical school at Ohio University College of Osteopathic Medicine.
+Her average rating from her patients is 4.0 stars out of 5.
+She honors Medicare insurance.

 Conditions / Treatments

 Medicare Patient Conditions

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.